-Since before the start of World War II, the British Royal family’s connection to Germany has been called into question.
+Since before the start of World War II, the British Royal family’s connection to Nazi Germany has been called into question.
 In 1945, U.S. military forces discovered a collection of papers and telegrams, later referred to as the Marburg files, that made the connection even harder to ignore.

 There is arguably no other British monarch more tied to the Nazis than Edward VIII, the former king and Duke of Windsor.